 Travelling to Ireland:

-Dublin is served by Dublin International Airport, which is located north of Dublin City Centre (roughly 15km from city centre).
+Dublin is served by Dublin International Airport, which is located north of Dublin City Centre (roughly 15km from the city centre).
 This is usually the cheapest option.
 There are frequent connecting buses from the airport to the city centre, including a special shuttle services (Aircoach and Airlink) which bring passengers directly to the city centre (and in the case of Aircoach, directly to UCD as well).
+Tickets for both can be purchased online or in their respective counter near Terminal 1 and Terminal 2 gates of the airport.

 If travelling by car, arriving by ferry either from France or the UK is an option, however it is considerably more expensive and time consuming.
 Dublin port receives ferries from Liverpool and Holyhead in the UK and from Cherbourg in France.
 Rosslare port (South-east Ireland) receives ferries from Roscoff and Cherbourg in France.
 For further information and availability please see here.